 Yes, “organic” has become a hot buzzword, but it’s not just marketing hype — it has genuine meaning in the realm of wellness.

-“What makes organic foods ‘healthier’ is a matter of what they do not contain, rather than what they do,” said Jennifer Kaplan, director of sustainability at Miyoko’s Creamery.
+“What makes organic foods ‘healthier’ is a matter of what they do not contain, rather than what they do,” said Jennifer Kaplan, former director of sustainability at Miyoko’s Creamery.
 “This is because, in general, the organic requirements for food signify that food is produced without the use of antibiotics or other prohibited synthetic production inputs (e.g., synthetic pesticides, herbicides, fertilizers, etc.) and without genetically engineered seeds (GMOs), ionizing radiation and sewage sludge.”

 Whether organic foods are more nutritious than conventional foods is still not clear.